 Lots of dirt and grime can accumulate on this part, especially the axle area where the brushes spin.
 This part also houses the acoustic “dirt detect” sensor.

-There are two ways to go about cleaning – the non-invasive method, where you only clean the exposed parts underneath, or the invasive method involving removing the base plate and several bolts holding the brush roll housing.
+There are two ways to go about cleaning – the non-invasive method, where you only clean the exposed parts underneath, or the invasive method which involves removing the base plate and several bolts holding the brush roll housing.

 The first step is removing the counter-rotating brushes and removing hair or dust accumulation.